blockfrost/blockfrost-platform/docs/src/content/installation/nix.md

 trusted-public-keys = cache.nixos.org-1:6NCHdD59X431o0gWypbMrAURkbJ16ZPMQFGspcDShjY= hydra.iohk.io:f/Ea+s+dFdN+3Y/G+FDgSq+a5NEWhJGzdjvKNGv0/EQ=
 ```

-After the build is complete, you should see the binary file and can move on to the
+After the build is complete, you should see the binary file.
-Usage section of this documentation.
+Then you can move on to [Configuring the platform](/configuration).

 ```bash
 $ ./result/bin/blockfrost-platform --version